 “Anyone can look at an order, see all the boxes are checked, think the order looks good, and then your company still gets a chargeback,” he says.
 “It’s not about whether the decision was right or wrong, but if the fraud agent made a good decision based on what they knew at the time.”

 In a world driven by uncertainty, Davis relies on collaborative learning and communication within his team to arrive at the best possible fraud decisions.
-He also asks his team to be more cognizant of the fraud ecosystem, which includes talking to others in the industry and understanding how machine learning supplements humans’ best efforts to provide chargeback protection and fraud prevention for ecommerce businesses.
+He also asks his team to be more cognizant of the fraud ecosystem, which includes talking to others in the industry and understanding how machine learning supplements humans’ best efforts to provide chargeback fraud protection and fraud prevention for ecommerce businesses.

 Outsource what you can to machine learning